Krzysztof-Wojtczak/Allegro-Task/README.md

 http://localhost:8080/mozaika?losowo=Z&rozdzielczosc=XxY&zdjecia=URL1,URL2,URL3...

 where:
 losowo - optional parameter, if Z = 1 images places are random.
-Otherwise bigger images are placed in (0,0) - top left corner, smaller images fill empty space rozdielczosc - optional parameter, defines width and height.
+Otherwise bigger images are placed in (0,0) - top left corner, smaller images fill empty space. rozdielczosc - optional parameter, defines width and height.
 Default is 2048x2048 URL1,URL2,URL3... image adresses separated by commas (no empty space), that will be in mosaic.